lilianweng/lil-log/_posts/2018-04-08-policy-gradient-algorithms.md

 * Put constraint on the divergence between policy updates.
 * New optimization methods (such as K-FAC).
 * Entropy maximization of the policy helps encourage exploration.
+* Try not to overestimate the value function.
 * TBA more.